Home » Why Are Tortoises So Slow?

 Why Are Tortoises So Slow?

-• No need to hunt
+• Don’t need to hunt.

-• Have a slow metabolism
+• Have a slow metabolism.

-• Have shells for protection
+• Have shells for protection.

 Why Do Tortoises Walk So Slow?

-However, we also see odd traits that exist, not because they’re beneficial, but because there’s no evolutionary need to change them.
+We also see odd traits that exist, not because they’re beneficial, but because there’s no evolutionary need to change them.
 For example, humans still have tailbones that are vestigial.

-Evolutionary experts believe that tortoises don’t need to walk quickly for these reasons:
+Experts believe that tortoises don’t need to walk quickly for these reasons:

 No Need To Hunt